-Stand Up Tragedy is a night where people stand up and tell tragedy.
+Stand Up Tragedy aims to make audiences laugh until they cry and cry until they laugh.
+We want to create a safe space to talk about unsafe things.
+We invite performers from all parts of the arts to stand up and tell tragedy.
 We make you sad; we make you think; we make you smile.
-Expect music, comedy, fiction, spoken word, true stories and more, all playing up to the tragic form but not always taking it seriously.
+Expect music, comedy, fiction, spoken word, true stories and more, all playing up to the tragic form but not always taking it too seriously.
 The night ends, not with a whimper, not with a bang, but with a cathartic sing-a-long.

 Our next performance is Stand Up Tragedy Presents… What About the Men?
 Mansplaining Masculinity and A Last Dance with My Father coming up on February 18th 2016.